bluetailtech/BTConfig/README.md

 Start netbeans and open the project BTConfig/Source Packages/btconfig/BTFrame.java

-Select <Run> then "Run Project" in the Netbeans editor.
+In the Netbeans editor :  select <Run> then "Run Project".
 This will build and execute the resulting BTConfig.jar.
 The file will be in BTConfig/dist

 Now BTConfig.exe can be built from inside the BTConfig directory with 'sh build.sh' or 'ant exe'